scottmlikens/diamond/README.md

 * `git` - Clones the source from [Github](https://github.com/BrightcoveOS/Diamond.git) and installs using `python setup.py install`
 * `deb` - Clones the source from [Github](https://github.com/BrightcoveOS/Diamond.git) and installs using `make builddeb`
+* `tarball` - Fetches a tarball containing using HTTP and installs using `python setup.py install`

 Attribute Parameters: